thomazchamberlain/TVSeriesIntros/README.md

 5. Joing all output files together.

 Steps 1 & 2 are currently not implemented and instead a wav of the themetune is used.
 Feel free to PR it.

+Here is some output of the video https://www.youtube.com/watch?v=wCdE_NCNMrI&t=322s

+Also I just wrote this all out in a couple of evenings whilst watching The Office haha...
+It totally works well but the code is garbage.
+I will refactor it at some point.
+I'll probably launch it as service in AWS when I'm finished.